 メインコンテンツまでスキップ

-The Mapbox Java SDK's GeoJSON module provides support for GeoJSON, an open standard file format for representing map data.
+The GeoJSON module (mapbox-sdk-geojson) of the Mapbox Java SDK provides support for GeoJSON, an open standard file format for representing map data.
 Read the GeoJSON specification and the Mapbox Glossary's GeoJSON entry for more information about GeoJSON.

 Geometries